Policy Engagement Workshop

 How can researchers build relationships with policymakers and civic leaders?
 Whom should you choose to work with?
 How can you make strategic choices with your limited time for public engagement?
 How can working with policymakers and civic leaders lead you to better research questions?

 SSN trainings are offered around the nation for groups as small as 10 and as big as 75.
 Specific trainings are often customized.
 To sign up for a workshop, please see the calendar below.
 More dates are added frequently.
-To inquire about hosting a workshop, or to ask to be notified when future workshops are scheduled, please contact Jeffrey Sierra at [email protected].
+To inquire about hosting a workshop, or to ask to be notified when future workshops are scheduled, please contact Hannah Reuter at [email protected].

 SSN thanks the William T. Grant Foundation for their generous support in making the Policy Engagement Workshop program possible.